DavidConradMcD/job-database-project/README.md

 Once I had three months of weekly scrapes highlighting the number of skill mentions for 'Analyst' roles I moved onto visualizing this information in an interactive way.
 The dashboard offers the ability to explore a checklist of skills/certifications to see how they change over time (i.e. are they becoming more or less popular over time?).
 Again, this question can be solved by a simple Google search, but it is still informative and useful to quickly explore these 'popularity' changes over time.

+The first tab consists of seven callbacks.
+The checklist boxes update which skills are shown.
+The first dropdown changes the graph to display either skills or certifications.
+The second dropdown displays either the base graph (first seven options of the skills or certifications category), the highest percentage change, or the highest average value.
+The first dropdown also updates the bar chart to show the top skills or certifications.

 ![](https://media.giphy.com/media/LT65LPO9wYfTGNShaW/giphy.gif)